lraycheva/core/tutorials/guides/01_javascript/javascript.md

 ## Overview

-This tutorial is designed to walk you through every aspect of [**Glue42 Core**](https://glue42.com/core/) - setting up a project, initializing a [Main Application](../../developers/core-concepts/web-platform/overview/index.html), multiple [Web Client](../../developers/core-concepts/web-client/overview/index.html) apps and extending your applications with [Shared Contexts](../../capabilities/data-sharing-between-apps/shared-contexts/index.html), [Interop](../../capabilities/data-sharing-between-apps/interop/index.html), [Window Management](../../capabilities/windows/window-management/index.html), [Channels](../../capabilities/data-sharing-between-apps/channels/index.html), [Application Management](../../capabilities/application-management/index.html) and [Workspaces](../../capabilities/windows/workspaces/overview/index.html) capabilities.
+This tutorial is designed to walk you through every aspect of [**Glue42 Core**](https://glue42.com/core/) - setting up a project, initializing a [Main app](../../developers/core-concepts/web-platform/overview/index.html), multiple [Web Client](../../developers/core-concepts/web-client/overview/index.html) apps and extending your apps with [Shared Contexts](../../capabilities/data-sharing-between-apps/shared-contexts/index.html), [Interop](../../capabilities/data-sharing-between-apps/interop/index.html), [Window Management](../../capabilities/windows/window-management/index.html), [Channels](../../capabilities/data-sharing-between-apps/channels/index.html), [App Management](../../capabilities/application-management/index.html) and [Workspaces](../../capabilities/windows/workspaces/overview/index.html) capabilities.

 This guide uses plain JavaScript and its goal is to allow you to put the basic concepts of [**Glue42 Core**](https://glue42.com/core/) to practice.
 There are also [React](../react/index.html) and [Angular](../angular/index.html) tutorials for [**Glue42 Core**](https://glue42.com/core/), but it is recommended that you go through the JavaScript tutorial first in order to get acquainted with [**Glue42 Core**](https://glue42.com/core/) without the distractions of additional libraries and frameworks.

 ## Introduction

 You are a part of the IT department of a big multi-national bank and you have been tasked to lead the creation of a project which will be used by the Asset Management department of the bank.
-The project will consist of two applications:
+The project will consist of two apps:
 - **Clients** - displays a full list of clients and details about them;
 - **Stocks** - displays a full list of stocks with prices.
 When the user clicks on a stock, details about the selected stock should be displayed.

-All applications are being developed by different teams within the organizations and therefore are being hosted at different origins.
+All apps are being developed by different teams within the organizations and therefore are being hosted at different origins.

 As an end result, the users want to be able to run two apps as Progressive Web Apps in separate windows in order to take advantage of their multi-monitor setups.
 Also, they want the apps, even though in separate windows, to be able to communicate with each other.
 For example, when a client is selected in the **Clients** app, the **Stocks** app should display only the stocks of the selected client.